cds-snc/track-web/docs/additions.md

 If you're adding multiple charts to a page, you'll need to make sure that each chart has a unique class that D3 can select.

+#### Datatables

+The datatables in this project are powered by [DataTables](https://datatables.net/), a jQuery Javascript library to add advanced features to HTML tables.
+It is what powers the data display, searching, etc. The key scripts related to DataTables are:

+* `static/js/https/domains.js`: generates the domains view datatable
+* `static/js/https/organizations.js`: generates the organizations view datatable
+* `static/js/tables.js`: handles general table functions like initialization, percent calculation for bars, syncing url to search etc
+* `static/js/utils.js`: general table utilities
+* `static/js/dataTables.downloads.js`: generates the csv download links

+For the most part, you should only need to touch domains.js and organizations.js.
+These are the scripts you'll go to to change text, add new columns, etc. When adding a new column, you'll also need to add it to the page template (`templates/domains.html` & `templates/organizations.html`).

 ### Routing, page rending, and data retrieval

 To make a change to the backend of the dashboard, the `.py` files in `track` contain what you need.